-Search the FAQ section or leave a new question in the comment area of the reply section below and we will respond within a couple of days.
+Search the FAQ for the top questions about Rosahl ionic membranes or leave a new question in the comment area of the reply section below and we will respond within a couple of days.

 The world’s smallest electrical dehumidifier is the PD3 from Rosahl.
 It is about 25% the size of a regular AA dry cell; runs from a 3V dc source and is used in in steady state containers up to 2 litres (0.5 US Gal).
 Larger sizes are available for up to 8 m³ (280 cu ft)

 Rosahl is a solid state device that requires no maintenance, has no moving parts and is very economical over its long useful life.

 ROSAHL is designed for air drying in steady state cabinets up to 8m³ or 280 cu ft in size.
 This means the cabinets should be sealed to avoid the ingress of moisture under normal operation-in the same ways as a refrigerator.
 Of course the cabinet will be opened to move things in and out, but the expectation is that it will be closed most of the time.
 As an indicator, drying curves are given in the selection section.